-In case you were unable to join us for our sixth Drawing Together event, here is a recap of the exercises we did together.
+In case you were unable to join us for our seventh Drawing Together event, here is a recap of the exercises we did together.

 Our host was Susan Squier, a GMIC board member, scholar, and artist.
 She is a co-author of the Graphic Medicine Manifesto, and author of many texts, including Epigenetic Landscapes: Drawings as Metaphor.